 The possibility of a lower monthly house payment would be welcome by any homeowner, but lower payments aren’t always what they seem.
-And what about those are not in a position to refinance, are they out of luck?
+And what about those who are not in a position to refinance – are they out of luck?

 Some may be better off for not refinancing.
 Refinancing, even for a lower rate and payment, isn’t always the bargain it seems to be.
 There are some elements of refinances that lenders can and do massage in order to make refinances more appealing than they really are.

 Now as a former mortgage originator, I’m fully aware of the math calculations used to compute the viability of a refinance.
 Top of the list is the “closing cost recapture period” – dividing the upfront cost of the refinance by the monthly savings to determine how many months it will take to recapture those costs before true savings are achieved (the “standard” is usually 24-36 months).

 But I’d argue that in the very different housing market and uncertain economy we now find ourselves with factors beyond math calculations that have to be considered.